TotallyNotChase/valida/README.md

   <*> validateDate (inpDate form)
 ```

-There's a few things wrong with this.
+There's a few things unideal with this.
 The functions `validateName`, `validateAge`, and `validateDate` are defined elsewhere - but all of their definitions are really similar.
 Yet, without handy combinators - they can't be defined in a terse way.
 However, the bigger problem, is how all of the validators need to be fed their specific input by selecting the field from the product type.
 It could look better if the validator functions could somehow just be linked to a specific field selector in an elegant way.
-Something like `name -?> validateName`, perhaps.
+Something like `inpName -?> validateName`, perhaps.

 This is the perfect usecase for contravariance.
 A validation function, is really just a [`Predicate`](https://hackage.haskell.org/package/base-4.14.1.0/docs/Data-Functor-Contravariant.html#t:Predicate), the idiomatic example of a contravariant functor.
 However, it *also* needs to be an applicative functor to allow for the elegant composition.
 In fact, the type of a validation function needs to parameterize on 3 types - `inp -> Validation e a`
 * The input type